tremor-rs/tremor-www-docs/course/overview/index.md

 ### API

-- The tremor API is used for monitoring, deployment and administration
+- The tremor API is used for monitoring, deployment and administration.
-- Publish, find and bind sources, sinks, pipelines
+- Publish, find and bind sources, sinks, pipelines.
-- Sources and Sinks are automatically removed upon quiescence
+- Sources and Sinks are automatically removed upon quiescence.
-- Connect sources to pipelines
+- Connect sources to pipelines.
-- Connect pipelines to sinks
+- Connect pipelines to sinks.

 ---